 Chinese girls prefer the smoky look and red lipstick, whereas Korean women prefer the straight-brow look.
 But again, every person is unique, so these preferences can vary and are not set in stone.

 Most Popular Japanese Names

 Japanese names don’t only sound cool but also they have pretty meanings.
-While some Japanese names can be written with kanji characters, some Japanese names are written with hiragana characters.
+While some popular Japanese names can be written with kanji characters, some Japanese names are written with hiragana characters.
 A Japanese name can have more than one meaning, but we tried to show you the most common ones.
 We have listed the most popular first names for boys and girls.
 Check out these best Japanese names and

 - Ichika (いちか) Best flower

 - Hana (花) Flower

 - Sara (咲良) Good blossom